marquistj13/MyBlog/_collection_ScholarThings_General_Paper/cv_general/PixelNet Representation of the pixels, by the pixels, and for the pixels.md

 ---
-title: 17.3.1 PixelNet Representation of the pixels, by the pixels, and for the pixels.
+title: PixelNet Representation of the pixels, by the pixels, and for the pixels.
+date:   2017-03-1
 ---